Naturalsoul/ChallengeOneAlgorithmEveryDay/README.md

 A list of little algorithms.

 ### ChunkeyMonkey :monkey_face:
-> Chunkey Monkey make an array to a multidimensional one.
+> Chunkey Monkey makes an array to a multidimensional one.

 ### Mutations :ghost:
-> Returns true if the string in the first element of the array contains all of the letters of the string
+> Returns true if the string in the first element of the array contains all the letters of the second
-> in the second element of the array.
+> element of the array.

 ### SeekAndDestroy :mag:
 > It will be provided with an initial array (the first argument in the destroyer function), followed by one or